We understand that mainstream and social media is always full of depressing news. But that does not mean Pakistan is devoid of proud moments.

 1. Child Marriage Restraint Bill 2017

 The Senate Standing Committee on Interior approved the Child Marriage Restraint Bill reconsidering the minimum age for marriage for young girls from 16 to 18.
-PPP Senator Sehar Kamran pushed the bill because she wanted the conditions for young girls in this country to change, especially those who are exploited as a result of these laws.
+PPP Senator Sehar Kamran pushed the bill because she wanted the conditions for young girls in this country to change, especially those who are exploited as a result of these laws

-2. Khadija Siddiqui case
+2. Khadija Sidiqui case

 Khadija was stabbed 23 times by the son of an influential lawyer.
 Local police registered her case and he was arrested on charges of murder but granted bail after a period of two months because of the influence of his father.
 However, Lahore High Court Chief Justice Syed Mansoor Ali Shah directed the court to stop further delay in the decision of the case and conclude the matter in 30 days.
 After multiple threats, and in court hurling of abuses; the accused was finally sentenced to seven years in prison.